Head Title 2

 7. English Language & Comprehension Skills

-UPPCS Main Exam Pattern & Syllabus (Revised on 24.04.2018 and re-revised in 2023)
+UPPCS Main Exam Pattern & Syllabus

 (A) COMPULSORY SUBJECTS